jasonawant/documentation/source/docs/articles/sites/migrate/importing-a-large-site.md

 **Files** - anything in `sites/default/files` for Drupal or `wp-content/uploads` for WordPress.
 This houses a combination of uploaded content from site users, along with generated stylesheets, aggregated scripts, image styles, etc. For information on highly populated directories, see [Known Limitations](/docs/articles/sites/known-limitations/#highly-populated-directories).

 Files are stored separately from the site's code.
 Larger file structures can fail in the Dashboard import due to sheer volume.
-For these, it's best to use a utility such as an SFTP client or rsync.
-The biggest issue with these is having the transfer stopped due to connectivity issues.
+It's best to use a utility such as an SFTP client or rsync.
+The biggest issue is having the transfer stopped due to connectivity issues.
 To handle that scenario, try this handy bash script:

 ```bash
 ENV='ENV'